The Thrive Nutrition Plan for Vegan Athletes. Did you know?

 Stereotypically, this diet is not supported for athletes due to the belief that protein and other nutrients are required to perform successfully.
 However, vegan athletes are able to perform at optimal levels, maintain their energy and recover properly when consuming the appropriate nutrients.
 Meal plans enable you to be aware of the guidelines and requirements of nutrients.
 Carbohydrates provide energy for your muscles, assist with fat metabolism and prevent your body from using your protein sources as energy.

 Examples of carbohydrates assisting with energy production include fruits, vegetables, grains and milk.
+Protein is responsible for your bone, muscle, skin and tissue growth.
+Fats are important to incorporate in your vegan diet because they are used as a fuel source for endurance activities and assist in absorption of fat-soluble vitamins.
+Lose Weight.
 Plant-Based Weekly Meal Plan By Diet: ATHLETE’S MENU.
 For all our plant-powered athletes or everyday active individuals looking to get the right ratio of protein, carbs, and healthy fats, this general guide is a great choice for you.

 It is suited for both men and women, depending on food preferences and individual body needs.
 Men may need more protein and calories than women, and you may also find it helpful to vary your ratio of proteins, carbohydrates and fats before and after workouts to see which ones work best for you.
 Remember that you’ll need to fuel up before and after your workout, and choosing whole food sources of protein, carbs, and fats will benefit you further than processed energy bars or other foods full of additives and fillers.
 This plan is also full of refined sugars and grains and focuses on whole, plant-based foods that give the body the nutrients it needs with no calorie restrictions.
 Sample Meal Plans for the Female Vegan Athlete.
 Alright ladies, listen up!